Ultimate Guide to Bone Broth For Dogs

 Look for bones free from hormones or antibiotics, certified organic is great if you can find it.
 You also want to source bones from pastured raised sources.

 For example, beef bones need to be simmered for longer than chicken bones because they are more dense.
-More dense bones means it takes longer to harvest and break down the connective tissue from the bones into collagen and gelatin.
+More dense bones means it takes longer to harvest and break down the connective tissue from the bones into gelatin.

 You’ll need a large stock pot, instant pot or slow cooker to make enough to be worth your while.